getml/getml.com/src/docs/user_guide/concepts/getml_suite/engine.md

 There are several ways to shut down the getML engine:

-- Click the '⏻ Shutdown' tab in the sidebar of the monitor
+- Click the ':material-power-standby: Shutdown' tab in the sidebar of the monitor
 - Press `Ctrl-C` (if started via the command line)
 - Run the getML command-line interface (CLI) (see [installation][installation]) using the `-stop`